SabrinaIsTheMan/smackADiglett/README.md

-A Pokemon take on the classic Wack-A-Mole game
+A Pokemon take on the classic Wack-A-Mole game with Digletts!